ojaha065/simplePHPLoginSystem/README.md

 You should read this before using this.
 It's just a normal MIT license tho.
 #### README.md
 This file.
+#### account.php
+This is the account management page.
+Users can change their password here.
 #### index.php
 This file is here just for the demo.
 The users can only see the page if they are logged in.
 Otherwise they are redirected to the login page.
 #### login.php